AndersDeath/diary2/000-current.md

 # 22 Februar - Donnerstag - Berlin - 520 Tag der Einwanderung

 Another working day has been finished and I am happy about it.
 I did sport and this is really cool.
 I am in the track and don't miss sport.
 I am going to increase time and number of exercises.
 Now I do sport for 25-30 minutes but I need to increase to an hour.
+I am doing pretty well here.